Middle School Team

 Ms. Breeding's dad is retired from the Navy and that afforded her to live in Guam and Japan and finally settle here in the Kitsap area.
 She enjoys playing soccer with her family, being crafty with a sewing machine and binge watching all the anime she can get my hands on!
 Ms. Breeding can't wait to meet all the scholars and their families!

-Michael Kinsey, Teaching Fellow
+Renee Hammel, Teaching Fellow

 Mr. Kinsey is looking forward to sharing his passion for putting scholars at the center of their own learning.